Ear2Earth User Guide

 4.1 Understanding the Axes

 The retrieved environmental data is interpreted as line graphs.
 As the trends in data increase, and the line gets visually higher, the notation will also become musically higher.
 For data trends that decrease, the visual line and notation simultaneously get lower.
 Users can add multiple tracks coinciding with the selected dataset.
 All tracks share the same x-axis, which is above all graphs.
-The x-axis represents time stamps, which will be universal across all data points in the dataset.
+The x-axis represents time stamps, which will be universal across all data points in a given dataset.

 5. Setting Playback Options